Joshfairhead/Obsidian/Immanent/Regen Foundation/Product/Participation On Chain.md

 ### ![[Wallet Setup]]### ![[Wallet Transactions]]### ![[Commonwealth Sign up]]### ![[Commonwealth Discussion]]### ![[Commonwealth Proposals]] ### ![[Commonwealth Community Spend Proposal]]### ![[Commonwealth Voting]]
 ### ![[Staking Wallet Setup]]
 ## Command Line Interface Proposals
-The Command Line Interface (CLI) is a tool that allows users to access all the back end functions of a given application; in our case the 'application' is the Regen
+The Command Line Interface (CLI) is a tool that allows users to access all the back end functions of a given application; in our case the 'application' is the Regen Ledger.
+We will look at the proposal functionality.

 Four types of CLI proposal:
 - Simple text proposal
 - Paramater change proposal
 - Software upgrade proposal
 - Community spend proposal

 ## Registry Participation